differentpla-net/differentpla-net.github.io/_posts/2001/2001-07-13-jam-subdir-rule.md

 - We're not actually attempting to link the EXE with the DLL, so there's no dependency established.
 - The resource compiler flags aren't being reset.
 We've only got one resource script so far, so it's not an issue yet.

-You can find the source resulting from this <a href="../src/jam-test-20010713a.tar.gz">here</a>.
+You can find the source resulting from this [here](/files/jam-test-20010713a.tar.gz).